Why is divorce so expensive?

 Help with fees and divorce:

 It’s possible to apply for a discount or exemption of the court fees.
 If you earn less than £21,000 and have less than £3,000 in savings or receive benefits/ other financial relief.
-You can explore the government's help with fees scheme and get your help with fees code here.
+You can explore the government's help with the fees scheme and get your help with the fees code here.

 Choosing your professional help: